-Kansas City, Kansas Flood Zones
+Kansas City, KS Flood Zone Lookup

 Kansas City, Kansas sits at the confluence of the Kansas and Missouri rivers and faces severe riverine flood risk.
 Low-lying areas in the river bottoms are particularly vulnerable to major flood events.